So many choices… so what dog food is best? With all the information out there, that might sound like a confusing question!

 Cori was my first dog on homemade food.

 Cori, a golden retriever mix of some sort, came to me off the rescue truck as a scared pup from Georgia.
 During our time together, she overcame amazing hurdles, including becoming blind from glaucoma at age three.

 Our journey into homemade food began in 2007, when I began researching pet foods and discovered that with a few exceptions, I can’t put my faith in the safety of most commercial foods on the market today.

 Learning about recalls, chemicals, fillers, mold and all sorts of other contaminants led me to say “enough is enough,” and I transitioned my best furry friend onto homemade food.
 Now I know exactly what’s in her food.
 I control the ingredients, the quality and the freshness, and I feel at ease knowing I am not subjecting Cori to the culinary unknown.

 After Cori began eating homemade, human-grade food, her fur became softer, a lump on her back disappeared, and her spirits remained high into her elderly years.
 I truly believe that giving her clean, whole foods — and constant love of course — made all the difference in her long life.

-My new addition to the family, Autumn (seen lounging here) is on the same track.
+My next addition to the family, Autumn (seen lounging here) is on the same track.
 She has never had a kibble based diet.

-If you would like to learn more about incorporating healthier foods into your dog’s diet, contact me for a personal Q&A session.
+If you would like to learn more about incorporating healthier foods into your dog’s diet, explore my Services page to choose what works for you.
 We will work together to create a plan that works for your dog’s needs and your lifestyle.